E-9 Visa in Korea: The EPS Worker's Practical Guide

 2024 to 2026 changes and what is coming

 The E-9 system has been under active reform.
-The most visible change is the falling quota: 165,000 new E-9 entries in 2024, 130,000 in 2025, and 80,000 in 2026.
-The government has cited normalising post-COVID labour demand and falling vacancies in manufacturing and construction.
-However, the total non-professional worker quota for 2026 remains at 191,000 because E-8 seasonal and other categories expanded.
+The most visible change is the falling quota: 80,000 new E-9 entries in 2026, down by 50,000 from 2025.
+The government has cited normalizing post-COVID labour demand and falling vacancies in manufacturing and construction.
+The total non-professional worker quota for 2026 remains at 191,000 because E-8 seasonal and other categories expanded.

 Other recent changes: